 2026 edition

 Winter in our region brings a different kind of magic.
-This year, there’s a fresh buzz around Nelson Tasman, with new places to eat, sip, explore, unwind and stay popping up across our region.
+This year, there’s a fresh buzz around our region, with new places to eat, sip, explore, unwind and stay popping up across our region, alongside an exciting line up of winter events, creative gatherings, live music, local flavours, and cosy experiences that make the cooler months well worth leaning into.

 Throughout June, Nelson’s makers, artists and craftspeople are opening their studio doors for Make It Nelson, a month long celebration of creativity across Nelson.
 Expect hands on workshops, practical classes and the chance to learn directly from experienced locals who are passionate about sharing their craft.